JeffersonLab/SRO-RTDP/src/utilities/java/ersapActors/GIT_USAGE.md

 3. **Git user not configured**: Run the `git-setup.sh` script to configure your Git user name and email.

 4. **Changes not being tracked**: Make sure you're working in the correct directory and that the files you're modifying are part of the main repository.

+5. **Git shows all files outside ersapActors as deleted**: Check for a nested `.git` directory inside the `ersapActors` folder and remove it if it exists.

 ## Best Practices